Symplectic excision: Introduction

 \subsection{Acknowledgement}

-We are grateful to Alan Weinstein, whose question about excising a ray prompted this project, and to Leonid Polterovich, who pointed out the elegant---though non-localized---solution in the special case of a ray in $\R^{2n}$ (see \cref{rem:Polterovich}).
-The author Xiudi Tang thanks Reyer Sjamaar for helpful discussions and thanks Ning Jiang for the warm hospitality at Wuhan University, where some ideas in this paper were sparked.

-This research is partly funded by Natural Sciences and Engineering Research Council of Canada Discovery Grants RGPIN-2018-05771 and 485904.
+We are grateful to Alan Weinstein, whose question about excising a ray prompted this project.
+Xiudi Tang thanks Reyer Sjamaar for helpful discussions and thanks Ning Jiang for the warm hospitality at Wuhan University, where some ideas in this paper were sparked.
+X.\ Tang thanks the Beijing Institute of Technology for a Research Fund Program for Young Scholars and National Natural Science Foundation of China for Young Scientist Fund 1220011806.
+This research was partly funded by Natural Sciences and Engineering Research Council of Canada Discovery Grants RGPIN-2018-05771 and 485904.
+Y.\ Karshon's research is partly funded by the United States -- Israel Binational Science Foundation.